marvin-hinkley/web-developer-test/README.md

 Hello, applicant.
 This project will evaluate your skill level in several different categories involved in the day-to-day life of a web developer at Fire Mountain.

-The goal of the project is to create a web-based customer service ticketing application from scratch as best you can based upon the following acceptance criteria.
+The goal of the project is to create a fully operational, web-based customer service ticketing application from scratch as best you can within the allotted time based upon the following acceptance criteria.
 Feel free to use whatever third-party libraries you think will assist in achieving this goal.

 When the project is complete, or the time allotted for completion has expired, please create a pull request against the master branch to have your attempt evaluated. ***Good luck, applicant!***